amblina/katacoda-scenarios/tutorial5/step5.md

         `grep 'UT' parks.csv`{{execute}}
 </details>

-2. Find the number of records in the national parks table in Utah in one command
+2. Find the number of records in the national parks table in Utah (in one command!)
 <details>
     <summary>How do you count how many lines there are?</summary>
         `wc -l` will count how many lines there are.
 </details>
 <details>
-    <summary>How do you pipe the output of one command into the next command?</summary>
+    <summary>How do you *pipe* the output of one command into the next command?</summary>
         You use pipe i.e. the `|` symbol e.g. `head parks.csv | wc -l` will run the
         `wc` command on the output of the `head` command.
 </details>